 Great design has an amazingly positive effect on any business

 A logo is a perspicuous glyph or symbolic, identifying mark that conveys origin, identity, or ownership.
 The main function is to elicit recognition.
-The object of a logo is to act as a mnemonic device and identifier, to communicate a desired thought or feeling, and to generate a desired emotional response.
-A thought-provoking logo design can strengthen your brand image and corporate identity, giving you a psychological advantage over your competition.
+The object of a logo is to act as a mnemonic device, to communicate a desired thought or feeling, and to generate a desired emotional response.
+A thought-provoking logo design can strengthen your brand image, giving you a psychological advantage over your competition.
 Your logo is the core of your corporate identity, defining and symbolizing the character of your company or organization.

 There are three basic types of logos: